openEOPlatform/documentation/usecases/crop-classification/index.md

 ### 1.2.
 Computing temporal features

-When computing statistics over time, the time dimension is fully reduced per band, and for each band, a number of statistics can be computed.

-In this example, we'll compute three quantiles, the mean and the standard deviation for each band.
-After computing the actual features, we also make sure to reset band names to meaningful values.
+For this use case, we will fully reduce the temporal dimension per band by calculating a number of stastics.
+These stastics are three quantiles, the mean and the standard deviation for each band.
+After computing the actual features, we have to make sure to rename the bands to reflect what has been calculated.

 The effect of setting `target_dimension` to `bands` is that the 'time' dimension is removed, and replaced by the 'bands' dimension.
+We will use this same procedure to do band math on temporal features in section 3.1.

 <CodeSwitcher>
 <template v-slot:py>